european-public-network/european-public-network.github.io/docs/2000_how_it_works/2500_changelog_chain.md

 permalink: /docs/how_it_works/changelog_chain.html
 ---

-# Changelog for the evan.network chain
+# Changelog for the European Public Network chain